 You IP camera or DVR could be infected right now, don't you think ?

-Once security camera vulnerabilities are discovered, hackers spread the word collaboratively, there are communities and forums where they exchange information and share details that make life easier for colleagues who want to hack into systems.
+Once security camera vulnerabilities are discovered, hackers spread the word collaboratively, there are communities and forums where they exchange information and share details that make life easier for colleagues who want to hack into systems and teach them how to hack security cameras.

 The documents are very well written with details of the flaws that have been found on DVRs and security cameras of various brands and models which are sold worldwide.